Health Benefits of Cumin Seeds or Jeera

 In India, the seed obtained from the plant Carum carvi is called black cumin, while in the West black cumin is the from the seed of the plant Nigella sativa.

-I may point out here that the black cumin obtained from Nigella sativa is called 'Kalonji' in India.
-It is a spice but used differently.
+I may point out here that the black cumin obtained from Nigella sativa is called Kalonji in India.
+Read about the health benefits of Kalonji in my linked hub.
+It is also a spice albeit a bit differently.

 Uses Of Cumin Seeds